Discrete-time quantum walk with feed-forward quantum coin: Results

 We propose an optical implementation of the feed-forward DTQW.
 In the simple optical implementation of the homogeneous DTQW, the walker space uses the spatial mode and the coin space does the polarized state.
 The shift uses the polarized beam splitter and the quantum coin uses the quarter-wave, half-wave, and quarter-wave plates, which can arbitrarily rotate the polarized state in the Poincar\'e sphere.
 This was experimentally done in Refs.~\cite{Photon0,Photon00,Photon01,Photon, Kitagawa, Photon2, Photon3, Photon4, Photon5, Photon6}.

 Let us construct the feed-forward system of the quantum coin.
 The detectors put at each path to evaluate the probability distribution of the coin state $|a^t_j|^2$ and $|b^t_j|^2$.
 Since our proposed quantum coin depends on $|a^t_j|$ and $|b^t_j|$, we can calculate the coin operator at the $j$th site.
 According to the Jones calculation~\cite{Yariv} to satisfy Eq. (\ref{nostro_modello}), we control the angels of the quarter-wave, half-wave, and quarter-wave plates for each path.
 This can be taken as the quantum coin operator with the feed-forward.
-This is depicted in Fig.~\ref{fig:opt} (A).
-It is noted that Fig.~\ref{fig:opt} (B) shows the short-time evolution of our proposed model for the experimental feasibility.
+This is depicted in Fig.~\ref{fig:opt}.
 In what follows, we consider the long time time evolution of the feed-forward DTQW.